Subject Leader : Miss Gordon

 • Evaluate their own work and say how this can be improved

 How is the content / theme chosen?

 The content is chosen to make effective links with key themes and ensure coverage of the expectations as set out in the National Curriculum programmes of study, as well as the EYFS framework.
 At Lee Brigg Infant & Nursery School we ensure a clear, sequenced progression, which is taught systematically for all pupils to acquire the intended knowledge and skills .
 The content may be adapted or changed, based upon the needs or interests of specific cohorts.

 How do we ensure progression of knowledge and skills?

-At Lee Brigg Infant & Nursery School we have in place, for each subject area, a knowledge and skills progression document, which is used for planning, to ensure sequenced and appropriate content for specific year groups.
+At Lee Brigg Infant and Nursery School we have in place, for each subject area, a knowledge and skills progression document, which is used for planning, to ensure sequenced and appropriate content for specific year groups.
 Teachers are clear on the learning and expectations for each year group, as this has been carefully selected and mapped out so that children are building on prior knowledge and skills each term and each year.

 Within these documents there are opportunities for differentiation, in order to meet the needs of all learners.